FinchED Contact

 Everyone told me he was fine.
 The teacher said he was fine.
 He looked fine.
 But I’d been the kid who was “fine.”
 I knew what fine looked like from the inside.

+What I found changed everything.
 Not a programme.
 Not a diagnosis.
 Not a label.
-Something much simpler.
-Something so obvious that once I saw it, I couldn’t believe nobody had pointed it out.
+Something so simple that once I saw it, I couldn’t believe nobody had pointed it out.
+I can’t tell you what it is here, because it only makes sense when you see the whole story.
+That’s the book.

 This isn’t a parenting manual.
-It’s the story of a dad who couldn’t help his son — and what he discovered when he stopped trying to explain and started trying to understand.
+It’s the story of a dad who couldn’t help his son, and what he discovered when he stopped trying to explain and started trying to understand.